 MELA DAILEY, SOPRANO

-As the winner of competitions sponsored by the National Federation of Music Clubs, Metropolitan Opera, New York University, Gerda Lissner Foundation, Downbeat Magazine, and Connecticut Opera Guild, Mela (mee-la) Dailey has command of both her instrument and the stage.
+As a 2015 Grammy winner and an 8 time nominee, as well as winner of competitions sponsored by the National Federation of Music Clubs, Metropolitan Opera, New York University, Gerda Lissner Foundation, Downbeat Magazine, and Connecticut Opera Guild, Mela (mee-la) Dailey has command of both her instrument and the stage.
 She has received recognition in a wide variety of musical genres including opera, oratorio, art song, musical theater, vocal jazz, gospel, country, and popular music.
 Her professional debut took place in 2003 at Carnegie Hall with the Grammy nominated Conspirare Company of Voices directed by Craig Hella Johnson, a group with whom she also records for the Harmonia Mundi label.
 Mela's solo CD Shelter with cellist Scott Kluksdahl and pianist Rick Rowley is on the Pierian label (internationally distributed by Naxos) and available through Amazon.com and iTunes.
 She will be heard on Hanan Townshend’s score to the feature film The Vessel to be released in Fall 2014 as well as on a gospel CD with the Miami-based choral ensemble Seraphic Fire.

-The upcoming 2015-2016 season includes her debuts with the Florida and Grand Rapids Orchestras, as well as returning as a soloist with the Chattanooga and Austin Symphony Orchestras for performances of Samuel Barber's Knoxville: Summer of 1915 and Poulenc's Gloria.
+She recently made her debuts with the Florida and Grand Rapids Orchestras, as well as returning as a soloist with the Chattanooga and Austin Symphony Orchestras for performances of Samuel Barber's Knoxville: Summer of 1915 and Poulenc's Gloria.
 She also will perform selections from Rusalka, Lucia di Lammermoor, Beethoven's Ninth Symphony, and World Premieres by Donald Grantham, Eric Banks, and Nico Muhly.
-In August of 2015, Ms. Dailey will be the Soprano Soloist with Texas Choral Consort for a performance of Ralph Vaughan Williams' Dona Nobis.
+Additionally, Ms. Dailey was the Soprano Soloist with Texas Choral Consort for a performance of Ralph Vaughan Williams' Dona Nobis.
 She will be recording and performing extensively with Conspirare, in Los Angeles for the recording Considering Matthew Shepard, and in Canada for the music of Stephen Paulus.
-She will provide On-air and voice-over talent for a TV station in Idaho, Fall 2015.
-Ms. Dailey will once again work with composer Hanan Townshend on the soundtrack of the major-motion picture Heaven Sent, which is set to be released in December 2015.
-She will also be performing in a World Premiere piece for Soprano by Robert Paterson in February of 2016.
-Ms. Dailey will once again collaborate and sing the lead role of Kevin Puts' Opera entitled, Manchurian Candidate.
+She provided On-air and voice-over talent for a TV station in Idaho.
+Ms. Dailey worked with composer Hanan Townshend on the soundtrack of the major-motion picture Heaven Sent..
+In 2016 she performed a World Premiere piece for Soprano by Robert Paterson.
+Ms. Dailey will once again collaborate and sing the role of Josie in Kevin Puts' Opera entitled, Manchurian Candidate.